cookiengineer/cookie.engineer/weblog/articles/android-privacy-guide.md

-The screenshot shows `WhatsApp`, a privacy-invasive App that uses a lot of Android's available tracking features to spy on its users - and how Permission Manager X can be used to deny these permissions via `AppOps` settings.
+The screenshot shows `WhatsApp`, a privacy-invasive App that uses a lot of Android's available tracking features to spy on its users - and how Permission Manager X can be used to deny these permissions via the mentioned `AppOps` and their overridden settings.

 ## App Suspension